What did we want to know?

 Cerebrolysin or the Cerebrolysin-like agent Cortexin may make little or no difference to the total number of people who had any unwanted effects (4 studies, 1607 people).

 Our confidence in the results

 We are moderately confident (certain) in the results of this review.
 However, the evidence comes from a small number of studies.
-Four studies involved a pharmaceutical company that makes Cerebrolysin, which may have affected how those studies were designed, carried out, and reported.
+Three studies involved a pharmaceutical company that makes Cerebrolysin, which may have affected how those studies were designed, carried out, and reported.
 Our conclusions are likely to change if results from further studies become available.